 Dear students, staff and faculty,

-It has been nearly a month since graduation.
+It has been a month since graduation.
 The hallways in Rosenau Hall are quieter, and the pace has slowed down just a bit.
 A Carolina summer is in full bloom.

 The end of the semester occurred with its usual flurry.
 This year we paired the annual awards ceremony with the Capstone celebration.
 It was a great event and a wonderful way to bring our students, community partners, alumni and faculty together.

 Graduation was great fun!
 It was nice to see so many families and friends joining in the celebration here at the Gillings School.
 The health behavior faculty and I wish our new graduates the very best and hope they will always feel a warm connection to the Department of Health Behavior.

 This will be my last letter to you as chair.
 As many of you know, I have opted not to continue for a second five-year term as chair so that I can resume my work in research and public health practice.
 I have enjoyed being your chair, and I have grown a great deal as a person and a professional through the experience.

 It has been an honor to serve during this important phase of the department’s great history.
 During my time as chair, the department hired eleven faculty members and promoted six.
 We also launched a diversity and inclusion initiative.